capa46/project/another-page.md

 ![10](https://github.com/capa46/project/assets/170109035/df5f50a6-528b-4635-aff7-ec45e2fb6e18)

 As you can see from the picture, we get multiple results: 3 of them with a certain IRI and 5 of them with another one.
 This means that there are only two events in which our cultural property is involved.
-It is likely that the names of events are spelled differently leading the knowledge graph to assume that they are different entities.
+It is likely that the names of the events are spelled differently, leading the knowledge graph to assume that they are different entities.

 In order to enrich and improve the structure of the knowledge graph, we had considered using the property _owl:sameAs_ to connect the events reporting the same name.
 However, even though the names of the events are spelled differently, their IRIs are actually the same.
 Therefore, the property _owl:sameAs_ cannot be applied and the most optimal solution is to correct all discrepancies in the event names, so as to eliminate and avoid duplicates.

 - _Step 4_

 We want to know how the event _L'ombra del genio.
 MIchelangelo e l'arte a Firenze 1537-1631_ was reviewed.
-We apply the **few-shot technique** to the LLMs ChatGPT and Gemini as to find out whether it was successful or not :
+We apply the **few-shot technique** to the LLMs ChatGPT and Gemini as to find out whether it was successful or not:

 _Based on the following examples, tell me if the review about the event "L'ombra del genio.
 Michelangelo e l'arte a Firenze 1537-1631" reported in the last paragraph is positive or negative.
 Q: The last novel by J.K.
 Rowling was really interesting because all the characters were complex and well-developed. // Positive_